DaniPopov/Assembler-OpenU/README.md

 - `.ob` - Object file
 3. Execute the assembler using the following command:
 Run `./assembler yourFileName.as`
-The assembler will output .ent, .ext and .ob files.

 ## Files Structure
 - `assembler.c` - Main program.